 First, the switch looks up the destination address in its MAC address table.
 And what happens next depends on whether the destination address has an entry in the table or not.

-If the destination MAC address isn’t in the FIB then the switch will ‘flood’ a copy of the frame out of each port except the port that it came in on.
-This makes sure that if the destination is reachable from the switch then the frame should get to it.
-If the destination replies then the switch will ‘learn’ it’s address and port so that future frames don’t need to be flooded out to every reachable device.
+If the destination MAC address isn't in the FIB, then the switch will 'flood' a copy of the frame out of each port except the port that it came in on.
+Therefore, if the destination is reachable from the switch, then the frame should get to it.
+If the destination device replies, then the switch will 'learn' the address and port of that device so that future frames don't need to be 'flooded' out to every reachable device.

-If the switch receives a frame with the broadcast MAC address set as the destination (FF:FF:FF:FF:FF:FF) then it will flood the packet out of all interfaces (except the interface the frame was received on).
-This ensures that frame is ‘broadcast’ to all devices connected to the switch.
+If the switch receives a frame with the broadcast MAC address set as the destination (FF:FF:FF:FF:FF:FF), then it will flood the packet out of all interfaces (except the interface that the frame was received on).
+Therefore, the frame is 'broadcast' to all devices connected to the switch.